juanjocerero/thelounge-plugin-am/README.md

 Just make sure to `chmod +x` your `post-install.sh` before starting the container.
 Do note that you need to provide a `config.json` file for your container and create a user for it.
-This file is different from the `config/config.json` file that controls parameters for the plugin itself, not TheLounge.
-(*Yes, the naming could be more clear*)
+This file is different from the `config/config.json` file that controls parameters for the plugin itself, not TheLounge. (*Yes, the naming could be clearer*.)

 ### Automatic reloading